Robert F. Kennedy silver dollar

 The Robert F. Kennedy silver dollar is a commemorative coin issued by the United States Mint in 1998.
 It honors former United States Attorney General, U.S. Senator from New York, and assassinated presidential candidate Robert F. Kennedy.

 Legislation

 Section 206 of on September 29, 1994, authorized the production of the Robert F. Kennedy silver dollar coin to commemorate the life and work of Kennedy, former Attorney General of the United States and Senator from New York.
 The act allowed the coins to be struck in both proof and uncirculated finishes.

 Design

 The obverse of the Robert F. Kennedy dollar, designed by Thomas D. Rogers, features a portrait of Kennedy.
-The reverse, designed by James Peed, portrays the Seal of the Department of Justice overlapped by the Seal of the United States Senate.
+The reverse, designed by James Peed and modeled by Rogers, portrays the eagle and shield from the Seal of the Department of Justice overlapped by the Seal of the United States Senate.
 Robert Kennedy had served in both of these organizations.